AstarNetwork/astar-docs/docs/learn/tokenomics2/index.md

 ---
 # Tokenomics 2.0

-As the network evolves, so do our tokenomics.
-Astar Network's tokenomics are being revised to best serve the needs of network participants, from users and builders to enterprise partners.
-With Tokenomics 2.0, you can expect a sustainable token structure and a lower inflation rate.
+Astar Network's tokenomics has been revised to best serve the needs of network participants, from users and builders to enterprise partners.

+With Tokenomics 2.0, you can expect a sustainable token inflation allocation structure and network fees as well as a lower inflation rate.

 :::info
 Astar Network is currently in a phased transition to a Tokenomics 2.0 model.
+The overview of Tokenomics 2.0 plans and discussions on the topic can be found on [Astar Forum](https://forum.astar.network/t/astar-tokenomics-2-0-a-dynamically-adjusted-inflation/4924)

-Content within this chapter will be added as changes get enacted (go live).
+Content to this page will be added as changes get enacted (go live).

 Overview of current Astar Network's Tokenomics are documented **[here](../tokenomics)**

-The overview of Astar Network Tokenomics 2.0 plans and current discussion on the topic can be found on [Astar Forum](https://forum.astar.network/t/astar-tokenomics-2-0-a-dynamically-adjusted-inflation/4924)

 The outline of the phased approach to new Tokenomics:
 - Phase 0 - Forum Discussion: